 \subsubsection{Smoothing data}

-Commonly, a low-pass filter is the method either to capture the low frequencies that represent \%99 of the human body energy or to get the gravitational and body motion components of accelerations \cite{anguita2013}.
-However, for this work the elimination of certain range of frequencies is not the main focus but the conservation of the structure in the time series in terms of the width and heights where, for instance, Savitzky-Golay filter can help to accomplish such task \cite{press1992}.
-Savitzky-Golay filter is based on the principle of moving window averaging which preserves the area under the curve (the zeroth moment) and its mean position in time (the first moment) but the line width (the second moment) is violated and that results, for example, in the case of spectrometric data where a narrow spectral line is presented with reduced height and width.
+Commonly, a low-pass filter is use either to capture the low frequencies that represent \%99 of the human body energy or to get the gravitational and body motion components of accelerations \cite{anguita2013}.
+However, the elimination of a range of frequencies is not the main focus of this work but the conservation of the structure of time series in terms of their width and heights where, for instance, Savitzky-Golay filter can be a way to accomplish such task \cite{press1992}.
+Savitzky-Golay filter is based on the principle of moving window averaging which preserves the area under the curve (the zeroth moment), its mean position in time (the first moment) but the line width (the second moment) is violated and that results, for example, in the case of spectrometric data, into a narrow spectral line with reduced height and width.
 With that in mind, the aim of Savitzky-Golay filtering is to find filter coefficients $c_n$ that preserve higher momentums which are based on local least-square polynomial approximations \cite{savitzkygolay1964, press1992, schafer2011}.
-Therefore, Savitzky-Golay coefficients are therefore computed using an R function \texttt{sgolay(p,n,m)} where \texttt{p} is the filter order, \texttt{n} is the filter length (must be odd) and \texttt{m} is the $m$-th derivative of the filter coefficients \cite{Rsignal}.
-Smoothed signal is represented with a tilde over the original signal: $\tilde{x}(n)$.
+Therefore, Savitzky-Golay coefficients are computed with \texttt{sgolay(p,n,m)} in R where \texttt{p} is the filter order, \texttt{n} is the filter length (must be odd) and \texttt{m} is the $m$-th derivative of the filter coefficients \cite{Rsignal}.
+Smoothed signal is represented with a tilde over the original variable of the signal: $\tilde{x}(n)$.